ncsa/Delta_doc/docs/source/user_guide/ood/tensorboard.rst

       :alt: Open OnDemand My Interactive Sessions screen showing the Code Server session status: "Your session is currently starting...Please be patient as this process can take a few minutes."
       :width: 500

 #.
-Once your session has started, click **Connect to TensorBoard** to launch your JupyterLab environment.
+Once your session has started, click **Connect to TensorBoard** to launch your TensorBoard environment.
 Note, this may take a few minutes.

    .. figure:: ../images/ood/tensorboard-connect.png
       :alt: Open OnDemand My Interactive Sessions screen showing the TensorBoard session with the Connect to TensorBoard button.